thoughtspot/thoughtspot.github.io/pages/data_integration/troubleshooting/enable_ODBC_log_linux.md

 ---
 title: [Enabling ODBC Logs on Linux or Solaris]
 tags:
 keywords: tbd
 last_updated: tbd
 summary: "Learn how to troubleshoot ODBC connections."
 sidebar: mydoc_sidebar
 ---
-# Enabling ODBC Logs on Linux or Solaris

 If you need more information in order to troubleshoot ODBC connections, you can enable logging for ODBC.
 To do this on Linux or Solaris, follow these instructions.

 To enable ODBC logs:

 1. Navigate to the directory where you installed ODBC.
 2. Open the file `odbc.ini` in a text editor.
 3. Find the settings `LogLevel` and `LogPath` in the file, and uncomment them by removing the "\#" at the beginning of each line.
 4. Edit the value for each of the logging properties:

-    -   For LogLevel, enter a number from 1 to 6 (with 6 being the most verbose).
-    -   For LogPath, enter the fully qualified path where you want the log to be written.
     Example for Linux 64-bit:

     ```